In a recent blog post, Garret Dimon claims to be hot on the trail of something fabulous:

 I donâ€™t have the details worked out yet, but Iâ€™m slowly putting together a vision of how we can really document web applications in a pragmatic way.
 The primary driver is to create something that people can understand, and to make documents that engineers actually look forward to using.
 Itâ€™s a hybrid of wireframes, page description diagrams, and functional specs.

-I call this the “Holy Grail of Interaction Design.
+I call this the “Holy Grail of Information Architecture”.
 It’s a versatile, powerful, and entirely mythical document format that almost every IA has fantasized about.
 Depending on who you talk to, embodies most or all of the following qualities:

-- It combines site mapping, process flow logic, and wireframeing into a single entity
+- It combines site mapping, process flow logic, and wireframming into a single entity

 - It allows atomic-level interface modules to be modified or replaced globally